We've all been there: walking into a gym to be confronted with a vast array of cardio machines - and not knowing where to start.

 The first thing to note is that cardio machines are different to weight machines of free weights.
 Whereas the latter are designed to build strength and conditioning in the body, cardio equipment provides a cardiovascular workout - that is, one that increases the heart rate and respiration.

-The key cardio machines we'll cover in this article are the elliptical machine, the rowing machine, the treadmill and the exercise bike (FYI, you'll find a selection of these machines at bargain prices in some of our round-ups, such as our Black Friday exercise bike hub).
+The key cardio machines we'll cover in this article are the elliptical machine, the rowing machine, the treadmill and the exercise bike.
 Ready to go (and sweat)?
 Let's dive in!

 The elliptical machine